akka/alpakka/docs/src/main/paradox/mqtt.md

   version=$version$
 }

-## Setup
+## Settings

 The required `MqttConnectionSettings` (@scaladoc[API](akka.stream.alpakka.mqtt.MqttConnectionSettings$)) settings to connect to an MQTT server are

 1. the MQTT broker address
-2. a unique ID for the client
+1. a unique ID for the client (setting it to the empty string should let the MQTT broker assign it, but not all do; you might want to generate it)
 1. the MQTT client persistence to use (eg. @javadoc[MemoryPersistence](org.eclipse.paho.client.mqttv3.persist.MemoryPersistence)) which allows to control reliability guarantees

 Scala